-Low Angle Rope Rescue Ops
+Low Angle Rope Rescue Operational

 Areas covered include rope and related equipment, anchor systems, safety lines, stretcher lashing and rigging, mechanical advantage systems, and single-line and two-line rescue systems.